Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Existence of an asymptotic Killing vector field

 \section{Existence of an asymptotic Killing vector field}

 The ultimate goal of this section is to prove Theorem \ref{thm: n = n}.
-We assume in this section that $\H$ is a smooth, compact, totally geodesic Cauchy horizon with surface gravity that can be normalised to a non-zero constant.
+We assume in this section that $(M,g)$ is a spacetime and that $\H \subset M$ is a smooth, compact, totally geodesic Cauchy horizon with surface gravity that can be normalised to a non-zero constant.
 For definiteness we assume that $\H$ is the past Cauchy horizon, the other case then follows by a time reversal.